-- Work with ACLU’s Policy Counsel to identify, analyze, and track all legislation before the state legislature that affects civil rights and civil liberties.
+- Oversee the ACLU’s Legislative & Policy Strategist to identify, analyze, and track all legislation before the state legislature that affects civil rights and civil liberties.

-- Work with ACLU’s Policy Counsel to identify and draft amendments and legislative proposals, as well as prepare and deliver testimony and supporting materials.
+- Oversee the ACLU’s Legislative & Policy Strategist to identify and draft amendments and legislative proposals, as well as prepare and deliver testimony and supporting materials.

-- Cultivate relationships with key elected and appointed officials, their staff, and fellow lobbyists.
+- Cultivate relationships with key high-level elected and appointed officials.

-- Manage relationships and collaborations with community groups and coalitions aligned with our strategic priorities work.
+- Develop key high-level relationships and collaborations with community groups, coalitions, and funders in the state and nationally that are aligned with our strategic priorities work.

-- Work with ACLU’s Community Engagement Strategist, advocacy fellows and interns to develop and engage a broad base of community support to advance the ACLU of Idaho’s strategic priorities and campaigns.
+- Work with ACLU’s Campaign Strategist, advocacy fellows and interns to develop and engage a broad base of community support to advance the ACLU of Idaho’s strategic priorities and campaigns.

 - Identify opportunities on select emerging issues and develop priority goals in collaboration with staff to advance the organization’s strategic priorities.